 We work to foster connectivity, community, culture, and creativity through engagement-based partnerships led by artists, planners, and active citizens.
 We work to support livable streets, blocks, and neighborhoods in ways that benefit everyone.
 Recent projects and partnerships throughout the city include Lockerbie pop-up public place, the Jewish Federation of Greater Indianapolis, Spark City Market, and Lugar Plaza.
-In addition to our work in Indianapolis, we are teaming up with local leaders and artists in Lafayette/West Lafayette and Fort Wayne — and we have worked in Indiana communities like Shelbyville and Richmond in the past.
+In addition to our work in Indianapolis, we are teaming up with local leaders and artists in Lafayette/West Lafayette and Fort Wayne – and we have worked in Indiana communities like Shelbyville and Richmond in the past.
 We have found that artist-led and community-driven placemaking as we approach it – free, inclusive, flexible, adaptable, site-specific, empathetic, human-scale – is very effective in communities of all sizes and with people of all backgrounds.

 This video, which explores the Power of 10 as expressed by Project for Public Spaces, offers examples of the kind of work we do through Spark Placemaking: